coobird/simpleimageviewer4j/README.md

 in Java (using Swing) to aid in debugging applications which manipulate images.

-An envisioned usage would be a code like the following:
+A simple usage would be to specify images to display like the following:

 ```
 // Images that we're working on.